jamesm224/ProSynTaxDB-workflow/README.md

 ## Results
-This pipeline outputs 2 main output files, both located in "results directory" path specified in ```inputs/config.yaml``` file.
+This pipeline outputs 2 main output files (listed below), both located in "results directory" path specified in ```inputs/config.yaml``` file.

-### Raw Counts Output
+### 1. Raw Counts Output
 The output file `summary_read_count.tsv` contains the total classified raw read counts for the genus listed in ```inputs/config.yaml``` file.
 - Column Description:
-  - `sample_name`: name of sample; same as "sample" column in ```samples.tsv```.
+  - `sample_name`: name of sample
+    - Same as the "sample" column in ```samples.tsv```.
-  - `taxon_name`: name of genus.
-Values in this column are affected by genus list in config.yaml file.
+  - `taxon_name`: name of genus
+    - Taxons in this column are defined by the genus list specified in `inputs/config.yaml` file.
   - `reads`: number of reads Kaiju classified as specified genus in "taxon_name"
-  - `percent`: percent of this genus out of all reads in sample
+  - `percent`: percent of this genus relative to all reads in the sample

-### Normalized Genome Equivalent Output
+### 2. Normalized Genome Equivalent Output
 The output file `normalized_counts.tsv` contains normalized genome equivalent for each *Prochlorococcus* and *Synechococcus* clade/subclade/ecotype in the sample.
 - Column Description:
-  - `sample_name`: name of sample; same as "sample" column in ```samples.tsv```.
+  - `sample_name`: name of sample; same as the "sample" column in ```samples.tsv```.
-  - `genus`: genus classified by Kaiju ("Prochlorococcus" or "Synechococcus").
+  - `genus`: genus classified by Kaiju ("*Prochlorococcus*" or "*Synechococcus*")
-  - `clade`: clade/subclade/ecotype classified by Kaiju.
+  - `clade`: ecotype/cluster/clade/grade classified by Kaiju
-  - `alignment_length`:  sum of alignment length of unique hits from Diamond Blast.
+  - `alignment_length`:  sum of alignment length of unique hits from Diamond Blast
-  - `genome_equivalents`: normalized abundance of classified clade in sample.
+  - `genome_equivalents`: normalized abundance of classified ecotype/cluster/clade/grade in sample
-    - Refer to "Read Normalization" Step in [Pipeline Workflow](#pipeline-workflow) for more information on how this value was calculated.
+    - Refer to "Read Normalization" Step in [Pipeline Workflow](#pipeline-workflow) for more information on how this value was calculated

 ### Limit of Detection Filtering
-To ensure the pipeline is only being utilized on samples with sufficient Prochlorococcus or Synechococcus, we recommend filtering to remove samples with low abundances of Prochlorococcus or Synechococcus.
-The benchmarking was performed using 1 million reads per sample.
-We recommend adjusting the filtering parameters for samples with lower sequencing coverage.
-For accurate ecotyping with samples with large percentages of unclassified reads or large imbalances of Prochlorococcus or Synechococcus may require different filtering specifications.

-We recommend using the 10% false positive rate cut-off for examining higher level differences (i.e. HL vs LL or 5.1 vs 5.2 vs 5.3).
-However, the 5% false positive rate cut-off is recommended for specific cluster/grade/clade identification.
-We recommend additional checking such as read mapping to ensure that the workflow works on your specific samples.
+In order to determine the minimal abundance of *Prochlorococcus* and *Synechococcus*, we performed simulations described in publication listed in the [Publication](#publication) section.

+We recommend the 5% false positive rate threshold for accurate cluster/clade/grade delineations.

-5% Misclassification Parameters (Cluster/Grade/Clade Level  Identification):
+**5% Misclassification Parameters** (Cluster/Grade/Clade Level  Identification):
 - *Prochlorococcus* Abundance > 0.57%
   - Counts of *Prochlorococcus* reads out of all classified reads
 - *Prochlorococcus*:*Synechococcus* ratio > 0.43